ansible/role-secure-docker-daemon/README.md

 Here's an example playbook that executes our role:

-    - name: Secure the docker deameon
+    - name: Secure the docker daemon
       hosts: localhost
       connection: local
       gather_facts: no